snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 Microsoft Windows Server 2016 Standard
 ```

-The goal of the following PowerShell tool is to connect to a TCP port on a target machine and then to read the data from the port.
+The goal of the following [Banner Grabbing](https://github.com/snowcapcyber/PowerShell-for-Penetration-Testing/tree/main/PowerBanner)PowerShell tool is to connect to a TCP port on a target machine and then to read the data from the port.

 ```powershell
 PS C:\> ./PowerBanner.ps1 -ComputerName ftp.snowcapcyber.co.uk -Port 21